-Athletes involved in sports that emphasize muscularity, thinness and aesthetics may be predisposed to develop vigorexia.
+Athletes involved in sports that emphasize muscularity, thinness, and aesthetics may develop bigorexia.

-In general, athletes are more critical with their bodies and body weights than recreational athletes or those who do not practice exercise.
+In general, athletes are more critical of their bodies and body weights than recreational athletes or those who do not practice exercise.

-Failure to meet performance standards or expectations can lead to a negative view of the body, resulting in a greater emphasis on achieving a certain appearance or ideal body.
+Failure to meet performance standards or expectations can lead to a negative view of the body, resulting in a greater emphasis on achieving a specific appearance or ideal body.

-Other approaches include being sensitive to the condition, without prejudice and empathic, but also realistic and frank.
+Other approaches include being sensitive to the condition, without prejudice and empathic, and realistic and frank.

-To understand treatment options for vigorexia, it is important to first address common barriers.
+To understand treatment options for bigorexia, it is essential first to address common barriers.

 Many do not seek treatment; therefore, the health professional has the responsibility to identify and intervene at the appropriate time.

-The biggest obstacle is convincing the person with vigorexia that he needs help.
+The biggest obstacle is convincing the person with bigorexia that he needs help.

-The devastating psychological and social consequences often go unnoticed and, therefore, are not addressed.
+The devastating psychological and social consequences often go unnoticed and are not addressed.

-Currently, no specific programs have been developed to help people with vigorexia, although several general approaches have advanced.
+No specific programs have been developed to help people with bigorexia, although several general approaches have advanced.

-Athletic trainers can recognize lesser forms of vigorexia simply by being familiar with the dispositions of their athletes, as well as with common signs and symptoms.
+Athletic trainers can recognize lesser forms of bigorexia simply by being familiar with the dispositions of their athletes, as well as with typical signs and symptoms.

-As indicated above, people with vigorexia often do not seek treatment, so one of the biggest obstacles is convincing the patient to accept help.
+People with bigorexia often do not seek treatment, so one of the biggest obstacles is convincing the patient to accept help.

-The treatment should initially focus on normalizing eating and exercise patterns and also on addressing obsessive thoughts.
+The treatment should initially focus on normalizing eating and exercise patterns and addressing obsessive thoughts.

 If it is about steroid abuse, you must take special care and caution

-Many people who have milder forms of vigorexia are not the best candidates for the aforementioned therapies, because they can seek intervention only when they have a related injury or illness.
+Many people with milder forms of bigorexia are not the best candidates for the therapies above because they can seek intervention only when they have a related injury or illness.

-To adequately address this disease, society has to undergo a paradigm shift in the way we approach our bodies and body images.
+To adequately address this disease, society has to undergo a paradigm shift in how we approach our bodies and body images.

 Traditionally, men are not supposed to worry about appearance or vanity.
 Men, particularly children, do not want to be seen as feminine or weak.

-When helping people with vigorexia, several steps should be considered.
-The individual has a distortion of his own reality.
+When helping people with bigorexia, several steps should be considered.
+The individual has a distortion of his reality.

 Nothing is good enough, even though the person may believe that one more cycle of steroids or one more cosmetic procedure is all that will be needed to look good.

 This process feeds itself, perpetuating the psychological need for more.
-Encouraging talking about inner feelings and dissipating feelings of isolation are good first steps.
+Encouraging talking about inner feelings and dissipating feelings of isolation are reasonable first steps.

-Athletic trainers can use various resources to address the issue of vigorexia.
-However, resources are only beneficial when those who use them are properly educated.
+Athletic trainers can use various resources to address the issue of bigorexia.
+However, resources are only beneficial when adequately educated by those who use them.

-The impulse of this review is to serve the purpose of increasing the awareness and knowledge of the health professional with respect to the subject.
+The impulse of this review is to serve the purpose of increasing the awareness and knowledge of the health professionals concerning the subject.
 Many schools have policies on the management and discussion of eating disorders.

 The development of informational pamphlets and the offering of group discussions, team meetings, and, occasionally, in-service educational programs can increase the awareness of athletes and coaches about the disorder.

-Programming can be as creative or as basic as it suits the needs of the school and its athletes.
+Programming can be as creative or as basic as it suits the school’s needs and its athletes.